 Jaguar created their first SUV with the F-Pace.
 While it isn’t the most expensive SUV, it does rank up there at almost $80,000.
 Considering the high price, it’s interesting to see that it’s already become the brand’s best-selling model.
 To our surprise, the F-Pace makes up half of all Jaguar sales in the nation.
 That should tell you there’s something exceptional about it.

-If you want to purchase one of the most expensive SUVs, you can’t go wrong with an F-Pace.
+If you want to purchase a pricey SUV, you can’t go wrong with an F-Pace.
 This SUV features quick reflexes, sporty handling, and high-quality design.
 You might even think you’re sitting behind the wheel of a performance sedan instead of a people hauler.

 While the cabin is awfully roomy, we were a little disappointed at the interior quality itself.
 Don’t get us wrong, it’s clear that money was put into it, but it feels slightly bland.